MicrosoftDocs/ai-builder/ai-builder-docs/create-form-processing-model.md

 :::image type="content" source="media/document-processing-choose-information-to-extract-step.png" alt-text="Screenshot of the step in the document processing wizard where to define the fields, tables, or checkboxes we want the AI model to extract.":::

-- For each **field**, provide a name you would like the field to have in the model.
+- For each **Field**, provide a name you'd like the field to have in the model.

+- For each **Checkbox**, provide a name you'd like the checkbox to have in the model.
+Define separate checkboxes for each item that can be checked in a document.

-- For each **table**, provide the name you would like the table to have.
+- For each **Table**, provide the name you'd like the table to have.
 Also, define the different columns that the model should extract.

-- For each **checkbox**, provide a name you would like the checkbox to have in the model.
-Define separate checkboxes for each item that can be checked in a document.

 ## Group documents by collections